nirschl-lab/sngp_core/README.md

 ## Notes

-test: used for getting csv on test set which is used for submitting to kaggle
+test: used for getting csv on test set which can be submitted to Kaggle

-predict: used for testing on validation set and getting confusion matrix after training confusion matrix on train and val set will from last checkpoint will be logged to wandb
+predict: used for infering on validation set, confusion matrix will be logged to wandb

+On the end of training: confusion matrix on train and val set from last epoch will be logged to wandb

 ## 📋 Table of Contents
 - [Overview](#-overview)